earthgecko/skyline/readme.md

 stream is set up from Graphite, additional metrics are automatically added to Skyline for analysis.
 Skyline's easily extended algorithms attempt to automatically detect what it means for each metric to be anomalous.
-Once set up and running and Skyline allows the user to train it what is not anomalous on a per metric basis.
+Once set up and running, Skyline allows the user to train it what is not anomalous on a per metric basis.

 ## Improvements to the original Etsy Skyline